Restriction theorems for $\mu$-(semi)stable framed sheaves: Semistability

 \section{Semistability}

-In this section we give a generalization to framed sheaves of Gieseker's (semi)stability condition for coherent sheaves (see Definition 1.2.4 in \cite{book:huybrechtslehn2010}).
+In this section we give a generalization to framed sheaves of the Gieseker (semi)stability condition for $d$-dimensional sheaves (see \cite[Definition 1.2.4]{book:huybrechtslehn2010}).
 Comparing with the classical case, the (semi)stability condition for framed sheaves has an additional parameter $\delta$, which is a polynomial with rational coefficients.
-This definition was given in Huybrechts and Lehn's article \cite{art:huybrechtslehn1995-I}; we only had to modify it for the case of torsion sheaves.
-The necessity to handle torsion sheaves is due to the fact that even if we want to work only with framed sheaves $\mathcal{E}=(E,\alpha)$ with $E$ torsion free, the graded factors of the \emph{framed} Harder-Narasimhan or Jordan-H\"older filtrations of $\mathcal{E}$ may be torsion.
-We will also present examples where the underlying coherent sheaf of a semistable framed sheaf is not necessarily torsion free, and examples of non-semistable framed sheaves $(E,\alpha)$ with $E$ Gieseker-semistable (see Example \ref{ex:p2}).
+This definition was given in Huybrechts and Lehn's article \cite{art:huybrechtslehn1995-I} for a nonsingular polarized variety of dimension $d$; we generalize it to polarized schemes.
+We also need to apply this definition to sheaves of dimension smaller than $d$, due to the fact that even if we want to work only with framed sheaves $\mathcal{E}=(E,\alpha)$ with $E$ pure sheaf of dimension $d$, the graded factors of the \emph{framed} Harder-Narasimhan or Jordan-H\"older filtrations of $\mathcal{E}$ may have dimension less than $d.$ We will also present examples where the underlying sheaf of a semistable framed sheaf is not pure, and examples of non-semistable framed sheaves $(E,\alpha)$ with $E$ Gieseker semistable (see Example \ref{ex:p2}).

 Recall that there is a natural ordering of rational polynomials given by the lexicographic order of their coefficients.
 Explicitly, $f\leq g$ if and only if $f(m)\leq g(m)$ for $m\gg 0$.
 Analogously, $f<g$ if and only if $f(m)<g(m)$ for $m\gg 0.$